CocktailJS/cocktailjs.github.io/_posts/guides/2014-09-16-configurable-trait.md

 There are a few reasons to use a single object argument constructor or factory:

 ###Named parameters
 In vanilla JavaScript there are no named parameters.
 When using a single object parameter it gives us a way to understand what is what in an argument list.
-This is specially useful for boolean parameters.
 Consider this example:

 ```javascript